 Who conducts the audit?

-The audit is conducted by the State Auditor's Office pursuant to provisions of the federal Office of Management and Budget's Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The audit is conducted by the State Auditor's Office pursuant to provisions of the federal Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.